 The City assigns employees to work with the community group throughout the project.
-They help the group understand the overall process, anticipate issues, and meet the requirements to complete a successful project.
+Their role is to help the group understand the overall process, anticipate issues, and meet requirements necessary to complete a successful project.

 In the months or years it takes to complete a typical project, the community group will connect with various City employees, including those who process permits, review plans and provide technical advice.